insight-cal/insight-cal.github.io/_pages/research.md

 We are interested in all aspects of computer architecture with a special focus on performance, reliability, and security of heterogeneous architectures and accelerators.
 We aim to generate insights for architecting future computers that are more energy-efficient, capable, reliable, and secure.
-For more details, please refer to [Prof Jog's website](https://adwaitjog.github.io/).
+For more details, please refer to [Prof. Jog's website](https://adwaitjog.github.io/).

 Our research group is currently supported by: